wayn-r/lovelace-lcars-card/entity-text-widget-requirements.md

 this element will contain text as:
 - the name of the entity or attribute selected by the user, or
 - a configurable string

+the width should default to 80px (configurable by user)

 the text:
 - height will be configurable independently of the total widget height